msurbatovich/msurbatovich.github.io/index.md

 ## About me

-**I will be joining the [University of Maryland CS department](https://www.cs.umd.edu/) as an Assistant Professor in January 2024**
+**I will be joining the [University of Maryland CS department](https://www.cs.umd.edu/) as an Assistant Professor in January 2024.
+I am actively looking for motivated undergraduate, master, and Ph.D. students.**

-Currently, I am a PhD student in Electrical & Computer Engineering at Carnegie Mellon University, co-advised by Brandon Lucia and Limin Jia.
-My research interests are in programming languages, formal methods, and systems for intermittently powered energy harvesting devices and non-traditional computing systems more broadly.
+My research interests are in programming languages, formal methods, and systems for non-traditional computing systems, broadly speaking.
 I want to provide the formal models, enforcement mechanisms, and language abstractions necessary for designing emerging computing platforms to meet well-defined correctness and security guarantees from the ground up, allowing programmers to unlock the full potential of their system without compromising trustworthiness.
+Check out the PLUM lab to learn more about PL research at UMD: [PLUM](https://plum-umd.github.io/).

-My PhD research focused on
-operationalizing formal correctness reasoning to provide practical tools and systems that guarantee intermittent computing applications will run correctly.
-If you want to know more about intermittent computing, check out our lab website: [Abstract Research Group](http://abstract.ece.cmu.edu/).
+Previously, I was a PhD student in Electrical & Computer Engineering at Carnegie Mellon University, co-advised by Brandon Lucia and Limin Jia.
+My research focused on designing formally correct intermittent systems for energy-harvesting devices.
+I operationalized formal correctness reasoning to provide practical tools and systems that guarantee intermittent computing applications for these devices would run correctly.

 I am honored to have received the [CyLab Presidential Fellowship](https://cylab.cmu.edu/news/2021/08/11-presidential-fellows.html) in 2021.
 More recently, I won first place in the PLDI 22 SRC for my work on creating a type system for reasoning about correct intermittent execution, and